fe-moldark/wesleykent-website/stls_for_download.markdown

 <br><br><br>

 # Preview
 I would recommend viewing this page on a larger screen, i.e. not your mobile.
-THe frames should adjust properly now, but you still won't be able to get a good look at the 3d models on too small of a screen.
-All of the below are current as of January '23, but still require some minor adjustments.
+The frames should adjust properly now, but you still won't be able to get a good look at the 3d models on a small screen.
+All of the below are current as of January '23, but still require some minor adjustments here and there.
 <br><br>

 Center Back Piece ([STL](https://github.com/fe-moldark/wesleykent-website/raw/gh-pages/assets/3d_files/new_gamepad/center%20back%20piece.stl) / [MCX](https://github.com/fe-moldark/wesleykent-website/raw/gh-pages/assets/3d_files/new_gamepad/back%20center.mcx)):<br>